 Working meetings and video hook-ups of the executive committee are held in between quarterly meetings.

-The May 2019 quarterly meeting of the NSWCFA will be held on Saturday 18 May 2019 at the Freeway Hotel, 115 Reserve Rd, Artarmon NSW 2064.
+The August 2019 quarterly meeting and AGM of the NSWCFA will be held on Saturday 17 August 2019 at the Freeway Hotel, 115 Reserve Rd, Artarmon NSW 2064.

 For general enquiries email email@example.com